bwilkie/ChatAI---Colab-Notebook/README.md

 # ChatAI

-Code for an audio to audio LLM, built with Gradio WebUI.
+An interactive notebook with audio to audio LLM, built with Gradio WebUI.

 For anyone interested in talking to an AI Large Language Model in your browser.